achrafl0/abr-benchmarking-tool/README.md

     You can update network conditions by posting JSON through the HTTP `POST` on this route.

-    Here is a full example of how you can configure Toxiproxy:
+    Here is a full example of a JSON that can be posted to `/toxics`.
     ```js
+    // Array containing each "toxic"
+    [
+      // Object defining a single toxic
       {
-      // Optional bandwidth configuration.
+        // The "type" of toxic.
+For now can be either "bandwidth" or "latency"
+        type: "bandwidth",

+        // Whether it affects the upload direction (`"upstream"`) or the
+        // download direction (`"downstream"`).
-      // No bandwidth restriction will be applied if this key is not present.
+        // Set to `"downstream"` if not defined.
+        stream: "downstream",

+        // The "toxicity", which is a number between 0 and 1 indicating the
+        // chance that this toxic configuration is applied.
+        //
+        // This is totally optional and set to `1` (meaning the configuration is
+        // always applied) by default.
+        toxicity: 1,

+        // Attributes linked to this toxic's type (in this case, "bandwidth")
-      "bandwidth": {
+        attributes: {
           // The bandwidth wanted, in kilobits per seconds.
           rate: 1000,

-        // The "toxicity", which is a number between 0 and 1 indicating the
-        // chance that this bandwidth configuration is applied.
-        //
-        // This is totally optional and set to `1` by default (meaning the
-        // configuration is always applied).
-        // You usually don't want to modify this value.
-        toxicity: 1
         },

-      // Optional latency configuration.
-      // No bandwidth restriction will be applied if this key is not present.
+      },

+      // Let's also define a "latency" toxic
+      {
+        type: "latency",
+        stream: "downstream",
+        toxicity: 1,
-      "latency": {
+        attributes: {
           // The network latency, in milliseconds
           latency: 300,

           // Delta applied randomly to the latency to produce the actual latency.
           // In this way, the actual latency is equal to `latency +/- jitter`.
           jitter: 100,

-        // The "toxicity", which is a number between 0 and 1 indicating the
-        // chance that this latency configuration is applied.
-        //
-        // This is totally optional and set to `1` by default (meaning the
-        // configuration is always applied).
-        // You usually don't want to modify this value.
-        toxicity: 1
         }
       }
+    ]
     ```

-  - `/bandwidth` allows to fetch the current network conditions applied.
-    The format is the same one than what is posted to `/toxics`.
+  - `/report`: allows to export a report of metrics and save it.
+    The point is to be able to later retrieve a test's output for analysis in the client.

+    You should perform a POST request on that route with a JSON taking the following format:

+    ```js
+    {
+      // The directory the tests will be in.
+      // The path can be of any depth, as long as it doesn't go through parent
+      // directories.
+      directory: "my-reports/current-tests",

+      // The filename of the corresponding test.
+      name: "test-A.json

+      // The report data in the format preferred by the client
+      data: {
+        //...
+      }
+    }
+    ```

 ### The client

 The client is written in the usual HTTP/CSS/JavaScript combo an is in the `./player-tester` directory.
-It can be run by going into the directory and calling `npm run build`.
+It can be run through the `./start_client.sh` script.

-It's role is to run "scenarios" (written in `./player-tester/src/scenarios`) while monitoring multiple playback metrics to then display a chart of a player's
+It's role is to run tests "scenarios" and collect various metrics while doing so, that should be displayed in a chart.
+It can also be used to export those metrics for later analysis (by using the server's features).